jupyter-book/mystmd/docs/cross-references.md

 ## Header Numbering

 By default section numbering for headers is turned off with numbering for figure and table numbering enabled.
 To turn on `numbering` for headers, you can can change the frontmatter in the document or project.
+See [](#numbering) for more details on the numbering object.

 ```{myst}